PlanetLive/LinearA/axe/README.md

 Note the similaries between the 3 columns on the axe and the 3 sections from the Hagia Triada Sarcophagus below.
 The funerary functions of women and men occur in the first two sections.
 In the third section, there are 3-steps, a floral symbol, and a building which has a long line and a short line, like the number 15 on the Axe.
 The missing bottom of the floral symbol may have had 4 leaves to match the number 14 on the Axe cipher.

 <a href="../img/hagia-triada-sarcophagus.jpg"><img src="/LinearA/img/hagia-triada-sarcophagus.jpg" style="width:100%;max-width:900px"></a>
-Egyptian influenced funereal cult (1370-1320 BC) [Details](https://en.wikipedia.org/wiki/Hagia_Triada_Sarcophagus) - On the left side of the arcophagus we see dual mirror-axes (labrys) on poles - used to redirect sun akin to bull horns.
+Egyptian influenced funereal cult (1370-1320 BC) [Details](https://en.wikipedia.org/wiki/Hagia_Triada_Sarcophagus) - On the left side of the arcophagus we see dual mirror-axes (labrys) on poles.
 The birds sitting on the mirrors signify the use of the mirrors in delivering messages great distances, as the crow flies.

 15-syllable lines are common for funeral lamentations in Crete.
 "There exist the well-known standard responses and verses, but also more spontaneous and improvised dirges composed at the moment by a sorrowing relative."
 [Source](https://www.destinationcrete.gr/culture/music-in-crete/)